ejde/fantasy-hockey-analysis/README.md

 ## Technologies Used

 - **Streamlit**: Web framework for building the UI of the app.
-- **Fantrax API**: Fetch data such as roster, available players, and standings.
+- **Fantrax API**: A forked version to fetch data such as roster, available players, and standings.
 - **LangChain & Google Generative AI (Gemini)**: To interact with Google Gemini for generating strategic recommendations.

 ## Future Improvements